Variable projection methods for approximate (greatest) common divisor computations: Conclusions

 \section{Conclusions}

-We have developed methods based on the variable projection principle, for optimization in the image and kernel representations.
+We have developed methods based on the variable projection principle, for optimization in the direct parameterization and Sylvester low-rank approximation.
 The advantages of the developed methods are that they have proven complexity results, and have available implementation that allows to use different optimization methods and different stopping criteria.

-The methods for optimization in the image representation have linear complexity in the degrees of the polynomials if the degree of the common divisor $d$ is small or if $d$ is large.
+The methods for optimization in the direct parameterization have linear complexity in the degrees of the polynomials if the degree of the common divisor $d$ is small or if $d$ is large.
 The methods provide accurate results matching the accuracy of other existing methods.
-The methods based on the kernel representation have higher computational complexity and have issues of intrinsic singularity of the $\Gamma$ matrix for $N > 2$ and ill-conditioning of $\Gamma$ when the degree $d$ is small.
+We also showed that the methods based on direct parameterization perform better than the methods based on the kernel representation.
+The latter have higher computational complexity and have issues of intrinsic singularity of the $\Gamma$ matrix for $N > 2$ and ill-conditioning of $\Gamma$ when the degree $d$ is small.

-The advantage of image representation methods is that even if the optimization has not converged, the tentative cofactors and common divisors are available and provide a desired approximation (a certificate).
-This is in contrast with kernel representation methods (including the variable projection method from this paper and the STLN method), where the polynomials having a common divisor are obtained only upon convergence of an optimization method.